 Crossing: inter-hybrid forms 2-12 x №8 Kashchenko x 15-17-6

-Vigour: the tree is medium-sized and has a broad-pyramidal, compact crown.
+Vigour: the tree is medium-sized and has a broad-pyramidal, compact canopy.
 The annual increase is relatively stable.
 Fruiting is mainly concentrated on 30 - 45 cm long shoots and to a lesser extent on short shoots.
 Early start to produce fruit, in 3rd or 4th year after planting.

-Fruit: average weight 250 g, cylindrical-oval shape, without ribs, balanced in size.
+Fruits: average weight 250 g, cylindrical-oval shape, without ribs, balanced in size.
 Skin thin, shiny, intense yellow, the hairiness disappears when the fruit is still ripening on the tree.

 Pulp: creamy-yellow, tender, fine-grained texture, with a strong quince aroma and pleasant taste.
 Fruits contain: dry matter - 21.3%, sugar - 9.9%, acids - 0.7%, pectin substances - 0.88%, tannins - 0.39%, carotene - 14.5 mg, vitamin C - 131 4 mg per 100 g raw weight.